-If you have enjoyed your GCSE in a Creative Arts subject and wish to continue to develop your creative visual skills at A Level, you have the opportunity to choose one of the three different Fine art courses that SJSF offer.

-It is essential that you contact, visit and look round the different departments directly to find out about each course and the different approaches and structure of each course, to choose the right one for you.
-All three courses are designed to develop your own ideas through the use of traditional and/or digital media, materials, techniques and processes for the purpose of self-expression or reflection.
-Fine Art may be created to communicate ideas and messages about the observed world, the qualities of materials, perceptions, or preconceptions.
-It can also be used to explore personal and cultural identity, society and how we live, visual language, and technology.
-Fine Art allows us to consider and reflect on our place in the world, both as individuals and collectively.
+If you have enjoyed your GCSE in a Creative Arts subject and wish to continue to develop your creative visual skills makes up 40% of the A Level grade consisting of two elements: preparatory practical and critical work and at A Level, you have the opportunity to choose one of the three different Fine art courses that SJSF offer.
+It is essential a final outcome produced in the timed test, which is that you contact, visit and look round the different produced in 15 hours.
+Students will be given their exam departments directly to find out about each course and paper in the first months of Year 2 and will complete the the different approaches and structure of each course, to choose the right one for you.
+All three courses are designed their ideas with an outcome. to develop your own ideas through the use of traditional and/or digital media, materials, techniques and processes ASSESSMENT PROCEDURES for the purpose of self-expression or reflection.
+Fine Art may All work is internally marked and then externally moderated be created to communicate ideas and messages about the by the relevant board AQA/EDEXCEL/OCR moderator. observed world, the qualities of materials, perceptions, or Formal assessment points throughout the year are followed preconceptions.
+It can also be used to explore personal and in the department in line with school policy. cultural identity, society and how we live, visual language, and technology.
+Fine Art allows us to consider and reflect on our FURTHER STUDY AND CAREER place in the world, both as individuals and collectively.